allegro/json-logic-kmp/README.md

 }
 ```

-Expressions evaluation results in **JsonLogicResult**.
+Expressions evaluation results are type of **JsonLogicResult**.
 It indicates if evaluation is successful or what kind of error occured.

 Custom operations
 -------------------